 Q What is the deadline for applying for an ambassador stipend?

-A You must submit your stipend application by 1 June in the academic year in which you apply to the University of Kent.
+A You must submit your stipend application by 31 August in your year of entry to the University of Kent.

 Q How will the stipend be paid?